kamyroll/pwsh-kamyroll/README.md

 Set-Alias Kamyroll startKamy
 ```
 That way each time you type "Kamyroll" into powershell it will start the cli

+_Should that not work, try running `$PROFILE` in your powershell window, to get the path of its profile script._

 ## API Implementation